 The LG 34UC79G-B is the best ultrawide 1080p monitor that we've tested so far.
-This 21:9 ultrawide monitor is great for multitasking, or if you are looking for a more immersive gaming experience.
+This 21:9 ultrawide monitor is great for multitasking or if you are looking for a more immersive gaming experience.
 It has very good viewing angles, great for co-op gaming or for sharing your work with someone else.

-Gamers will appreciate the ultra-fast 144 Hz refresh rate and FreeSync support.
+Gamers will appreciate the ultra-fast 144Hz refresh rate and FreeSync support.
 It also supports FreeSync when connected to a 10- or 20- series NVIDIA graphics card.
 Learn more about NVIDIA's new FreeSync drivers here.
-It also has excellent low input lag, and an excellent response time, so fast moving objects have very little blur trail behind them.
+It also has excellent low input lag and excellent response time, so fast-moving objects have very little blur trail behind them.

-If you like the LG 34UC79G-B, but would prefer something a bit smaller, check out the LG 29UM69G-B. This monitor has a smaller, 29" screen, but maintains the same wide format 1080p resolution.
-For gamers, it still has FreeSync support, but has a narrower range, and a 75 Hz maximum refresh rate.
+If you like the LG 34UC79G-B but would prefer something a bit smaller, check out the LG 29UM69G-B. This monitor has a smaller, 29" screen, but maintains the same wide format 1080p resolution.
+For gamers, it still has FreeSync support, but has a narrower range and a 75Hz maximum refresh rate.
 Unfortunately, the model we reviewed had terrible black uniformity, but this can vary significantly between units, even of the same model.

 If you want a good 1080p monitor for occasional office use, the Dell P2417H is the best 1080p office monitor that we've reviewed so far.
-Like most Dell monitors, the P2417H has a good design, with a clean, professional look.
-It also has a great stand that can easily be adjusted to an ideal viewing position, great if you're buying multiple monitors for a group of people, as they can each adjust the monitor to suit their needs.
+Like most Dell monitors, the P2417H has a good design with a clean, professional look.
+It also has a great stand that can easily be adjusted to an ideal viewing position, which is great if you're buying multiple monitors for a group of people, as they can each adjust the monitor to suit their needs.

-The P2417H is nothing fancy though.
+The P2417H is nothing fancy, though.
 The 1080p resolution isn't ideal for some types of office work, as it doesn't provide a great deal of screen real estate to work with.
-It also isn't the best as a gaming monitor, as it has a limited 60 Hz refresh rate and no VRR support.
-It does have excellent low input lag and a great response time, so if you want to play the occasional game, it should still provide a decent experience for casual gamers.
+It also isn't the best as a gaming monitor, as it has a limited 60Hz refresh rate and no VRR support.
+It does have excellent low input lag and great response time, so if you want to play the occasional game, it should still provide a decent experience for casual gamers.

 Overall, the P2417H is a decent, but basic, 1080p monitor.
 It is great for certain types of office work or for the occasional gamer, and it definitely comes at a great price.

-If you like the Dell P2417H, but would prefer something a bit smaller, check out the Dell P2217H instead.
+If you like the Dell P2417H but would prefer something a bit smaller, check out the Dell P2217H instead.
 There is really no difference between these two monitors beyond the size.
 You get the same great design and excellent ergonomics, just in a slightly smaller, cheaper package.
 The P2417H we reviewed had better black uniformity than the P2217H we tested, but this can vary significantly between units.